 History School Trip To Berlin

-Berlin has been at the centre of many key events of modern European History, WWII, The Cold War, the Fall of Communism and the reunification of Germany.
+Berlin has been at the centre of many key events in modern European History: WWII, The Cold War, the Fall of Communism and the reunification of Germany.

 Escape attempts at Checkpoint Charlie Museum

 Museum at the former HQ of the Gestapo and the SS

 Wall art at East Side Gallery

 The former Concentration Camp at Sachsenhausen